creative-andrew/single-post-query-loop-selector/readme.txt

 License URI:       https://www.gnu.org/licenses/gpl-2.0.html
 Donate link:       https://paypal.me/creativeandrewdev

-A Query Loop block variation that allow to search and select a single post to be displayed.
+A Query Loop block variation that allows to search and select a single post to be displayed.

 == Description ==